(BSc) Bachelor of Science

 The course also provides the foundation for a career in many areas of finance and risk.

-It also offers the opportunity to prepare for eight of the Core Technical Subjects (CT1 to CT8) of the professional examinations of the Institute and Faculty of Actuaries.
+It also offers the opportunity to prepare for six of the professional examinations (CB1, CB2, CM1, CM2, CS1 and CS2) of the Institute and Faculty of Actuaries.

 The course will produce specialists who will help meet the demand for actuaries to support the local, and national economy, and beyond.